 Are you looking for fun, hands-on activities to teach shapes to your Preschool or Pre-K students?
 These printable road shape mats are perfect for young children learning to identify shapes.
 You can easily include these shape mats in your lesson plans for transportation themed activities too.

-Your students will love this playful learning experience that uses toy cars to teach shapes!
+Your students will love this playful hands on active learning experience that uses toy cars to teach shapes!

 Road Shape Mats

 Did you know that learning to recognize shapes is a precursor to identifying letters of the alphabet?
 True story!

 When you’re using fun, hands-on learning activities like these road mats, you’re actually helping your kids develop very important pre-reading and pre-writing skills.